-- 2 cups milk
+- 2 cups low-fat milk

-- 2 cups shredded sharp cheddar cheese
+- 2 cups shredded old cheddar cheese

-Cook the pasta in a large pot of salted boiling water according to package instructions.
+- Cook the pasta in a large pot of salted boiling water according to package instructions.
 Drain and set aside.

-- Once butter has melted, whisk in flour and cook the mixture for about 2 minutes, whisking continuously, until it turns golden brown.
+- Once butter has melted, whisk in the flour.
+Cook the mixture for about 2 minutes, whisking continuously, until it turns golden brown.

-Gradually whisk the milk into the flour mixture.
-Cook while whisking for about 5 minutes or until thickened and bubbly.
-Season with salt and pepper to taste.
+- Gradually whisk the milk into the flour mixture.
+Cook while whisking for about 5 minutes, or until the mixture is thickened and bubbly.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.